thexproject/xos/README.md

 ## Links

 xOS's `master` branch is hosted using Netlify [here](https://xos.netlify.com/).
-The development branch is [here](https://xos-dev.netlify.com/). xCloud, the backend (soon to be on GitHub) is hosted [here](https://repl.it/@FelixMattick/xCloud) on repl.it.
+The development branch *should* be [here](https://xos-dev.netlify.com/). xCloud, the backend (soon to be on GitHub) is hosted [here](https://repl.it/@FelixMattick/xCloud) on repl.it.
 Because of the nature of repl.it, it may spontaneously go offline.
 Feel free to message me on Gitter if it does.